Finally! A Grief Definition That Makes Sense

 (If you or someone you know is grieving the loss of a loved one, we cannot recommend this book highly enough.)

-On Grief and Grieving highlights that while we, as a society, tend to think of grief as an umbrella term covering a collection of negative emotions—for example, sadness, anger, despair—grief is, in fact, a natural, multifaceted process.
+This ground-breaking book highlights that while we, as a society, tend to think of grief as an umbrella term covering a collection of negative emotions — for example, sadness, anger, despair — grief is, in fact, a natural, multifaceted process.

-Here are 4 grief definitions that have been derived from the work of Kübler-Ross and Kessler that highlights that grief is ultimately a process:
+Here are four grief definitions that have been derived from the work of Kübler-Ross and Kessler that highlights that grief is ultimately a process:

 We will explore each grief definition in detail below.